Our team is dedicated to making sure that your experience building with us

-Outside of work, Troy enjoys camping with his family, hiking, traveling to (and experiencing) new places, cooking, reading fiction, learning and refining the art of self-sufficiency, and any activity involving a river, lake, or ocean.
+Outside of work, Troy enjoys camping, hiking, traveling to (and experiencing) new places, cooking, listening to live local music, reading fiction, learning and refining the art of self-sufficiency, and any activity involving a river, lake, or ocean.

 Bramante Homes was established by Mark Brement (Christopher's father) in Waynesboro, Virginia in 1978.
 We're frequently asked, "Why is it 'Bramante' if the last name is 'Brement'?"

 It's actually a fairly common story!
 When Mark and Christopher's family immigrated to the United States from Italy, their last name was misrecorded as "Brement".
 The business' name honors the family's Italian roots, and their original last name.